thibaultyou/prompt-library/prompts/github_pull_request_generator/prompt.md

 3. Follow the project's specific guidelines and conventions.
 4. Consider the perspective of both reviewers and future maintainers.
 5. Highlight any areas that may need special attention or discussion.
+6. Use appropriate markdown formatting, such as headers, lists, code blocks, and emphasis where needed.

 Your goal is to create a pull request that is easy to review, understand, and merge, while maintaining high code quality and project standards.
+The formatted markdown should be ready for direct copy/pasting into a GitHub PR description.